 Girl Scouts of America

-From Thin Mints to Peanut Butter Sandwiches, a whopping 21% of the money earned from these promotional treats goes right back to the troops to pay for supplies and uniforms.
+There’s nothing sweeter than Girl Scout cookies.
+From Thin Mints to Peanut Butter Sandwiches, all of the money earned from these promotional cookies goes back to the troops to pay for supplies and uniforms.

 The World Wildlife Fund